Psychoanalytic Psychotherapy & Counselling

 As mentioned earlier psychoanalytic psychotherapy involves gently exploring the meanings, often underlying, of our experiences in order to understand the effect they may be having on our present lives.
 These meanings, conflicts and symptoms are often outside of conscious experience and may manifest themselves in ways that cause difficulty and suffering.

-Analysis and exploration can help an individual to gain insight into conflicts and painful symptoms and the profound effect these may have upon us, thereby providing the possibility of deep change whilst facing the future, along with the pain of the past.
+Analysis and exploration can help an individual gain insight into conflicts and painful symptoms and the profound effect these may have upon us, thereby providing the possibility of deep change whilst facing the future along with the pain of the past.

-I offer a safe, confidential, environment and encourage a close therapeutic relationship between us.
-In this relationship, ways of behaving and patterns can emerge in the consulting room reflecting what may be occurring outside.
+I offer a safe, confidential, environment and encourage a close therapeutic relationship between patient and therapist.
+Within the relationship, behavioural patterns can emerge in the consulting room reflecting what may be occurring outside.

 Sessions take place regularly, the minimum being once-weekly.
 However, more regular sessions (from twice to five times-weekly) allow for a greater depth of exploration and understanding.
 They can provide containment so that an individual does not feel left so alone and facing pain and difficulty for a whole week, and also continuity, giving less disruption to the analysis.